 Welcome to this issue of Cochrane Methods, the official annual publication that reports on methodological developments and issues within The Cochrane Collaboration.
 This year, the Collaboration celebrates its 20th Anniversary and we start this issue with reflections from Doug Altman, one of our long serving members, a statistician who has been at the forefront of statistical developments in systematic reviews as well as being a co-convenor of the Statistical, Prognosis, and Bias Methods Groups.
 Doug has also been keenly involved in the development of reporting standards such as PRISMA and CONSORT, and the EQUATOR Network.
 We report in our news section on a series of articles in BMCSystematic Reviews highlighting the work and key contributions of Cochrane Methods Groups to the science of systematic reviews over the last 20 years.
 These papers also look forward to future methodological developments.
 For further information on other celebratory activities, including a social history and access to anniversary videos, visit anniversary.cochrane.org/.

-The Cochrane Collaboration is an international, independent, not-for-profit organisation of 27,000 contributors from 120 countries, dedicated to making up-to-date, accurate information about the effects of health care readily available worldwide.
-Its contributors work together to produce Cochrane reviews of healthcare interventions, diagnostic tests and methodology, which are published online in The Cochrane Library.
+The Cochrane Collaboration is an international, independent, not-for-profit organization of more than 28,000 contributors from 120 countries, dedicated to making up-to-date, accurate information about the effects of healthcare readily available worldwide.
+Its contributors work together to produce Cochrane Reviews of healthcare interventions, diagnostic tests and methodology, which are published online in The Cochrane Library.
 These help providers, practitioners, patients and the public more generally make informed

 Finally, we should very much welcome your comments on Cochrane Methods with suggestions for future content, and encourage you to complete the readers’ survey.